-I’ve recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.
+I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 The self authoring program is designed solely for self-improvement.
 This site is all about self-improvement, so I decided to write a thorough review of the program for my readers.